Whatsapp Icon

 Penile cancer, though rare, can lead to serious health issues if not detected and treated early.
 Recognizing the symptoms and signs can help in early diagnosis and treatment.
 Below are the common symptoms and signs associated with penile cancer:

-• Changes in Skin Color: One of the earliest signs can be a change in the color of the skin on the penis.
-It may appear redder or have a bluish-brown discoloration.
+• Changes in Skin Color: One of the earliest signs can be a change in the colour of the skin on the penis.
+It may appear redder or have a bluish-brown discolouration.

 • A Growth or Sore: Any growth (lump) or sore that does not heal within four weeks should be evaluated.
 This might appear on the foreskin, the glans (tip of the penis), or even on the shaft.